NannyML/nannyml/docs/how_it_works/univariate_drift_comparison.rst

 Shift as measured by Jensen-Shannon distance, Hellinger distance, and L-infinity distance decreases as the analysis sample increases in size and thus better represents the distribution.
 On the other hand, the chi-squared statistic on average remains the same.
 This behaviour may be considered beneficial in some cases.
-Notice also the stability of each of the measures.

 Effect of the Number of Categories on Different Drift Measures ..............................................................